Tejas2507/Automated-AI-Opportunity-Agent/README.md

 # 🤖 AI Opportunity Agent

 An autonomous Python agent that monitors a Gmail inbox, identifies career opportunities (internships, research, jobs), extracts key details using AI, and organizes them in a Google Sheet.
-It sends real-time notifications for high-relevance opportunities to a Telegram group.
+It sends real-time notifications for opportunities to a Telegram group.

 ---
 ## ✨ Features

 * **Smart Filtering:** Automatically ignores personal emails, promotional content, and irrelevant announcements by checking sender domains, keywords, and using an AI classifier.
-* **Intelligent Extraction:** Uses Google's Gemini 1.5 Flash to parse email bodies and attachments (PDF/DOCX) to extract 18 key data points, including role, company, deadline, and stipend.
+* **Intelligent Extraction:** Uses Google's Gemini 1.5 Flash to parse email bodies and attachments (PDF/DOCX) to extract 20 key data points, including role, company, deadline, and stipend.
 * **Personalized Relevance Scoring:** Analyzes your resume to provide a custom 1-10 relevance score for each opportunity.
 * **Automated Data Entry:** Populates a Google Sheet with all extracted information, serving as a centralized tracking dashboard.
 * **Thread-Aware Updates:** Intelligently handles follow-up emails in the same thread, updating existing records with new information (e.g., deadline changes) and highlighting the changes in red.